-- Engagements to audit a college or university foundation, alumni association, or building corporation 18 - > Engagements to audit the state central committee or parish executive committee of a recognized political party n^9 - > Engagements that are not performed under professional audit, attestation or compilation and review standards; e.g., management advisory services engagements that are performed under the AICPA's
+Engagements to audit a college or university foundation, alumni association, or building corporation recognized political party

+Engagements to audit the state central committee or parish executive committee of a

-Statement on Standards for Consulting Services or Statement on Standards for Forensic Services.
-However, LLA asks CPAs to notify Local Government Services 10 if they find fraud or abuse while performing these engagements.
+Engagements that are not performed under professional audit, attestation or compilation and review standards; e.g., management advisory services engagements that are performed under the AICPA's Statement on Standards for Consulting Services or Statement on Standards for Forensic Services.
+However, LLA asks CPAs to notify Local Government Services if they find fraud or abuse while performing these engagements.